Jens Agerström

 Save contact Download image

 Jens Agerström is professor of psychology.
-The main fields of research are social psychology and work- and organizational psychology.
+The main fields of research are social psychology, work- and organizational psychology, and behavioral economics.
 Jens earned his PhD from Lund University in 2009 and has held a tenure at Linnaeus University since 2012.

 Research